brianboyer/brianboyer.net/_src/resume.md

 ### Consultant and coach
 #### Independent (2019-present)
 I’ve developed and taught a masters course in analytics for the [NewStart](https://newstart.wvu.edu/) program at WVU, led CMS migrations with [Reveal](https://revealnews.org/) and [VTDigger](https://vtdigger.org/), coached local startup newsrooms with [LION Publishers](https://www.lionpublishers.com/) and the [National Trust for Local News](https://www.nationaltrustforlocalnews.org/), and helped design the Campaigns feature of [Newspack](https://newspack.com/).
-And I’ve had the opportunity to help with product, analytics, and membership efforts at many other small, usually local, usually non-profit newsrooms.
-It’s been a fun few years.
+And I’ve had the opportunity to help with product, analytics, and membership efforts at many other small, (usually) local, nonprofit newsrooms.

 ### Steering Committee Member
 #### [News Product Alliance](https://newsproduct.org/) (2020-2021)